The Bitruncated 24-cell

-These equatorial cells appear to be flat squares because they are being viewed from a 90° angle.
+These equatorial cells appear to be flat squares because they lie at a 90° angle to the 4D viewpoint.
 In reality, they are perfectly uniform truncated cubes.

 Together with the “north pole” and “south pole” cells, these cells correspond with the 8 cells of a tesseract that the bitruncated 24-cell can be inscribed into.
 The next image shows these cells (minus the “south pole” cell, which lies behind the central cell in the fourth direction and is obscured from view here.

 The next image shows the other 12 equatorial cells.
 These correspond with the 12 edges of a cube, or the faces of a rhombic dodecahedron.